The ML system associates a type with every value, including

 in the

 type expressions.
-For example, the identity function can be
+For example, the identity function

 used on any type; we do not need to define different identity functions for